 ~Professor George Lakoff in Hot Coffee

-It’s reasonable to believe small businesses and hospitals are burdened by unnecessary lawsuits.
+It’s reasonable to believe that small businesses and hospitals are burdened by unnecessary lawsuits.
 The medical community is full of debate about malpractice lawsuits, and Hot Coffee focuses on where its argument is strongest.
-To take just one example, a rebuttal in Forbes points out that the caps on damages that hurt the Gourley family exist in only 2 states, and that most tort reform focuses on vague and easily inflated “pain and suffering” damages.
+To take just one example, a rebuttal in Forbes points out that the caps on damages that hurt the Gourley family exist in only two states, and that most tort reform focuses on vague and easily inflated “pain and suffering” damages.

 The question of whether Americans are too litigious is more complicated than a simple reading of any single case.
-But the assumption that Americans constantly sue for absurd reasons and receive millions of dollars warps the debate, and has allowed the potentially dangerous (and unconstitutional) embrace of tort reform and mandatory arbitration to march forward without a clear understanding of the stakes.
+But the assumption that Americans constantly sue for absurd reasons and receive millions of dollars warps the debate, and it has allowed the potentially dangerous (and unconstitutional) embrace of tort reform and mandatory arbitration to march forward without a clear understanding of the stakes.